makersacademy/airport_challenge/README.md

 my_plane.flying
 ```

-To land at a 'my_airport', you can call the land method on the plane.
+To land at 'my_airport', you can call the land method on the plane.

 ```
 my_plane.land(my_airport)